top of page

 The Limits of the Analogy

 It is important, however, not to overextend the analogy.
 Autism in humans involves complex social, linguistic, and developmental criteria.
 Applying the term to dogs risks misunderstanding both species.
-A dog who avoids interaction may not be “autistic” but simply shy, traumatized, or temperamentally reserved.
+Many medical or behavioral conditions in dogs can present similar symptoms, making it essential for professionals to distinguish between them.
+A dog who avoids interaction may not be “autistic” but simply shy, traumatized, or temperamentally reserved, as these behavioral signs can be mistaken for autism.

 So, can dogs have autism?
 Strictly speaking, no. Dogs cannot be diagnosed with autism in the human sense.
-But they can display autism-like behaviors—patterns of avoidance, repetition, and sensory sensitivity—that resemble neurodivergence.
+But they can display autism-like behaviors—patterns of avoidance, repetition, and sensory sensitivity—that resemble neurodivergence in our furry friends.

 The value of the question lies less in scientific classification and more in cultural perspective.
-By framing atypical canine behavior as neurodivergent, we approach it with compassion rather than frustration.
-In that sense, the language of autism helps us extend empathy not only to one another but to the animals who share our lives.
+By framing atypical canine behavior as neurodivergent, we approach it with compassion for our beloved canine companions rather than frustration.
+In that sense, the language of autism helps us extend empathy not only to one another but to the canine companions who share our lives and form a unique bond with us.

 Additional Resources